magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/hotfix-unsupported-php8-command-in-adobe-commerce-2.4.3.md

 ## Issue

-The issue is caused by the new Adobe Commerce 2.4.3 version using PHP 8 only function `str_contains`.
-Adobe Commerce 2.4.3 is only compatible with PHP 7.4 so this function cannot be used.
+The issue is caused by the new Adobe Commerce 2.4.3 and 2.3.7-p1 versions using PHP 8 only function `str_contains`.
+Adobe Commerce 2.4.3 and 2.3.7-p1 are only compatible with PHP 7.4 so this function cannot be used.

  <ins>Steps to reproduce</ins> :